floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ---

 ### Creating Effects
-- From a value: `success` and `fail`
+- From a value: `succeed` and `fail`
 - From a function (or something that triggers side effects)
 	- Synchronous: `sync` and `try` for catching errors
 	- Asynchronous: `promise` and `tryPromise` for handling rejections

 notes:
-To create Effects from values we use the success and fail constructors.
-To create effects from a function, or any operation that triggers a side effect we use sync or promise for asynchronous effects.
+To create Effects from values we use the succeed and fail constructors.
+To create effects from a function, or any operation that triggers a side effect we use sync, or promise for asynchronous effects.
 If these operations have any chance of failing we must try or tryPromise to absorb those errors into the resulting Effect

 ---